jerturowetz/docker-wordpress/README.md

 ## Quick-start

 - Clone or download this package
-- point `wordpress.develop` to your docker machine in your system's hosts file
+- point `wordpress.develop` to your docker machine ip in your system's hosts file (usually localhost)
 - run `export COMPOSE_CONVERT_WINDOWS_PATHS=1` if you're on Windows because present version of Docker is f-ed
 - run `docker-compose up`
 - run `. docker-compose-after.sh` to install WordPress from scratch

-### Slower-but-still-quick-start for active installs

-TBD explain steps for importing existing databses, uploads folders, themes, configuring plugin stack, changing the local dev domain
+## Other things you might wanna do

+Change you dev url

+- edit the wordpress container entry in `docker-compose.yml` to whatever url you like
+- adjust your systems hosts file to suit

+To load in an existing database:

+- put a WordPress database in it in `docker/mysql/`
+- replace all instances of `some_db_name` in `docker-compose.yml` with your db name
+- use wp-cli to run a search-replace for the old url to the dev url

+To change the automatically installed plugins

+- edit `docker/composer-plugins/plugins.json` and add whatever plugins you like
+- If you'd like to commit plugins directly to the repo, simply add them to `wp-content/plugins/` and specify the folder mounts in `docker-compose.yml` for both the `wordpress` & `wp-cli` containers

+To add your own theme

+- copy your theme to `wp-content/themes/` and replace/remove mounts for the `_s` theme in `docker-compose.yml`
+ for both the `WordPress` & `wp-cli` containers

 ## Using wp-cli

 The wp-cli container expects to be a run-once-and-die situation.
-The following command spins up the container (as defined in docker-compose.yml)
+The following command spins up the container (as defined in `docker-compose.yml`)

-    docker-compose run --rm wp-cli wp some-command
+    # docker-compose run --rm wp-cli wp some-command
+    # For example:
+    docker-compose run --rm wp-cli wp plugin list

-There are a few examples of how to do this in `docker-compose-after.sh` which, for the record, is a good place to put your always-necess steps (ie running search and replace tasks for imported DBs).
+There are a few examples of how to do this in `docker-compose-after.sh` which, for the record, is a good place to put your always-necess steps after spinning up new volumes (ie running search and replace tasks for imported DBs).

 You should always include the `--rm` tag so as to kill the container once your command has completed and not create an orphaned container.

 ## Caveats

 If you run mutiple versions of this project at once on the same localhost you will get prot conflicts (so kill one before starting another).

 ## To do